kodus/chrome-logger/README.md

 We do not currently support log-entry grouping or tables, as supported by the original ChromeLogger for PHP, as these concepts are not supported by PSR-3.

+We do not make use of the reserved `'___class_name'` key used to color-code objects in ChromeLogger, because this does not work for nested object graphs - instead, we consistently indicate the object type as `type` in the console output, which works well enough, given that object properties are visually qualified with `$` prefix in the output.
+(Improving this in the future would require changes to the ChromeLogger extension.)

 ## Why?